cloudmesh/client/docs/source/tutorials/comet_bigdata.rst

    FE $ source ~/BDS/bin/activate
    (BDS) FE $ pip install -r requirements.txt

-The proper interla network interface has been set for this tutorial.
+The proper internal network interface has been set for this tutorial.
 For general case, you may need to configure ansible to use the internal network interface.
 Do so by setting the ``bds_internal_iface`` to ``ens3`` in ``group_vars/all.yml``

 The ansible remote_user has been set properly for this tutorial assuming you